dainv123/weather-app/README.md

 ## Features
 Displays weather information

-## Note
-Please run application with node version 16.*, ex: 16.13.0 and edit

 ## Project Structure
 The project is structured as follows:
 - src - Contains the application source code